11 Common contact lens mistakes

-There are some situations and issues that only contact lens users will understand and sympathise with.
+There are some situations and issues that only contact lens users will understand and sympathize with.
 Some of them can be quite silly, but others are potentially dangerous, so we prepared a useful tip for each one of them to help you improve your experience with your contacts.

 That's a common problem, especially among fresh users.
 The easiest way to tell is to put the lens in the tip of your finger and look at it from the side.
 If you see the outer edge curling outwards, it means that the lens needs to be flipped to the other side.
 Some manufacturers put a side indicator on their contacts, to make things easier for the users.

 This happens to everybody at some point.
 Make sure to handle your contact lenses above the bathroom sink or some other surface, where it won't get lost.
-If your lens touches any surface other than your eye, your hand or the lens case with fresh solution, always make sure to clean it thoroughly before your next attempt at insreting it.
+If your lens touches any surface other than your eye, your hand or the lens case with fresh solution, always make sure to clean it thoroughly before your next attempt at inserting it.

 Well, the only solution to that is to remember to find the glasses first :)